algomo/knowledge-base/docs/docs/tools/Shopify Product Search, Recommendations and Comparison.md

 ### I’m asking for a product that exist but the chatbot says it didn’t find anything

 We use Shopify Search API under the hood.
+Often, the issue is with the search settings in your store.
+Try going to your store website and searching for the product.
+If it doesn’t show up, it’s likely that the search settings are not set up correctly.

-Check that the search works on the website.
-If not, consider adding synonyms via Search & Discovery.
-If it does, let us know.
+If that's the case, consider adding synonyms via the [Search & Discovery app](https://apps.shopify.com/search-and-discovery).

 ### Links in product cards are not working